tinify/wordpress-plugin/readme.txt

 A: You can upgrade to a paid account by adding your *Payment details* on your [account dashboard](https://tinypng.com/dashboard/api).
 Additional compressions above 500 will then be charged at the end of each month as a one-time fee.

 == Changelog ==
+= 3.2.1 =
+* Fixed bug that caused the original version of images that started with a special character to not be compressed.
+* Updated Wordpress compatibility.

 = 3.2.0 =
 * Support for WP Retina 2x Pro.
 * More capability checks for extra security.